Bitcoin and Bitcoin Cash: What’s the Difference?

 Forks can occur for a variety of reasons, but they are typically undertaken when a group of community members wish to make a change to the protocol of the current chain.
 Sometimes these changes are the result of a disagreement over how a digital asset should be developed, exactly the kind of situation that led to the creation of Bitcoin Cash.

 Bitcoin Cash was created after an intense disagreement about the future of Bitcoin development split the community.
-Bitcoin transactions, currently, take between 10 and 30 minutes to validate.
-A portion of the Bitcoin community believed the original Bitcoin protocol needed to be changed in order to increase this transaction speed, making Bitcoin more suitable as a traditional retail currency.
-They proposed to do this by increasing the size of the blocks on the Bitcoin chain.
+Because Bitcoin transactions take between 10 and 30 minutes to validate, a portion of the Bitcoin community believed the original Bitcoin protocol needed to be changed in order to increase transaction speed.
+The idea was to make Bitcoin more suitable as a traditional retail currency by increasing the size of the blocks on the Bitcoin chain.

-Another group of developers, companies and miners were opposed to making this change, citing a variety of arguments, including reduced decentralization and the notion that increased block size would only be a temporary fix to Bitcoin’s scaling issues.
+Another group of Bitcoin developers, companies and miners were opposed to making this change.
+They made a variety of arguments, including reduced decentralization and the notion that increased block size would only be a temporary fix to Bitcoin’s scaling issues.

-After attempts to reach a compromise solution faltered, the group in favor of larger block sizes launched Bitcoin Cash in the summer of 2017.
+After attempts to reach a compromise solution failed, the group in favor of larger block sizes launched Bitcoin Cash with a hard fork in the summer of 2017.
 Anyone who held Bitcoin at the time of the fork was issued an equivalent amount of the new asset, Bitcoin Cash.